 You can find work at biotechnology and other commercial companies, research or higher education institutions, government laboratories and hospitals.

 Job titles vary and won't always be advertised as biotechnologist.
-Other job titles include research assistant, genomic technologist, flow technologist and bioprocessing engineer.
-If the position involves using live organisms and biomolecular processes within a biotechnological discipline, it's likely to be a biotechnologist role.
+Other job titles might include research assistant, genomic technologist, flow technologist or bioprocessing engineer.
+You'll need to look beyond the job title to the actual role.

 Types of biotechnologist